HyperLysis

 HyperLysis™ is the World's fastest bead beating based sample homogenization technology.

 HyperLysing is, for all intents and purposes, the point at which optimized lysing occurs.
-We call it HyperLysing to separate it from the lysing performed by other machines, which for all intents and purposes, provide for inefficient forms of lysing.
+We call it HyperLysing to separate it from the lysing performed by other machines, which for the most part, provide for inefficient forms of lysing.
 In comparison to those machines, the RotaPrep machines look like they perform an advanced form of lysing, and to the lysing world, this optimized lysing does indeed look like something new and exciting.

 Why is this Something New?